vezel-dev/novadrop/doc/game/data-center-format.md

 name can be significant for the interpretation of the data.

 `padding_1` and `padding_2` should be considered undefined.
-They were added in the 64-bit data center format.
+They were added in the 64-bit data center format, and are not present in the 32-bit format.

 The root node of the data graph must be located at the address `0:0`.
 It must have the name `__root__` and have zero attributes.